 Students on cycle ergometers performing an exercise test with external sport specific stimuli and constant feedback.

-Take a virtual tour of our facilities in the Tom Reilly Building, Primrose Hill, Life Sciences Building and the new Copperas Hill Building scheduled for completion in 2021.
+Take a virtual tour of our facilities in the Tom Reilly Building, Primrose Hill, Life Sciences Building and the new Copperas Hill Building new for 2021-22.

 Tom Reilly Building